twbs/bootstrap/site/content/docs/5.1/forms/range.md

 ## Steps

 By default, range inputs "snap" to integer values.
 To change this, you can specify a `step` value.
-In the example below, we double the number of steps by using `step="0.5"`.
+In the example below, we double the number of steps using `step="0.5"`.

 {{< example >}}
 <label for="customRange3" class="form-label">Example range</label>